home-assistant/developers.home-assistant/docs/device_automation_index.md

 ### Secondary device automations

 Some devices may expose a lot of device automation.
 To not overwhelm the user, a device automation can be marked as secondary.
-A trigger which is marked as secondary will still be shown to the user, but may be shown after other device automations or may require the user to select a "show more" option or similar.
+A device automation which is marked as secondary will still be shown to the user, but may be shown after other device automations or may require the user to select a "show more" option or similar.

 If the device automation references an entity via an `entity_id` key, the secondary flag will automatically be set to `True` if the referenced entity is hidden or if the referenced entity's entity category is not `None`.
 The example below shows how to mark a device automation as secondary.